 - Has 16mm holes evenly spaced in a 2in. x 2in. grid pattern across the surface for complete flexibility in the setup of fixturing components

-- Use in 6 1/4in. tabletop only height, or attach the included leg frame for 34in. standing height
+- Use in 6 1/4in. tabletop only, or attach the included leg frame for 34in. standing height

 - For use with square stock applications

-The FixturePoint from Strong Hand Tools features a 36” x 24” alloy steel surface that is 4mm thick.
+The FixturePoint from the Strong Hand Tools brand features a 36” x 24” alloy steel surface that is 4mm thick.

-This model has several high-end features that make it ideal for DIY-type projects and square stock applications, including evenly spaced 16mm holes, user-friendly modular jigs and fixture table, a set of welding clamps, and a 28-piece start-up kit to allow for easy setup and use.
+This welding table model has several high-end features that make it ideal for DIY-type projects and square stock applications.
+These include evenly spaced 16mm holes, user-friendly modular jigs and fixture table, a set of welding clamps, and a 28-piece start-up kit to allow for easy setup and use.